White-Whale-Defi-Platform/white-whale-core/terraswap_pair/README.md

 ### Swap

-Any user can swap an asset by sending `swap` or invoking `send` msg to token contract with `swap` hook message.
+Any user or bot can swap an asset by sending `swap` or invoking `send` message on the token contract with the `swap` hook message.

-- Native Token => Token
+- Native Token => cw20 Token

   ```json
   {